tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 ### On Click
 In the previous example, we executed the `alert()` function call when the page had been loaded, and everything was ready to go.
 This is based upon an *event* being fired internally within the browser -- but what about trying different events?
 In this section, we'll work on a more concrete example making use of user interactions.

-The goal of this simple exercise will be to add a button to Rango's `about.html` template, and show you how events are bound to different elements of a page.
+The goal of this simple exercise will be to add a button to Rango's `about.html` template and show you how events are bound to different elements of a page.
 When the user clicks the button, a popup alert appears.
-We'll of course need to work with the `about.html` template and the new `rango-jquery.js` static JavaScript file.
+We will, of course, need to work with the `about.html` template and the new `rango-jquery.js` static JavaScript file.

 Within the `about.html` template, let's first add a button that achieves what we want using vanilla JavaScript.
 This demonstrates a very simple way of *binding code to an event.* Add the code underneath the closing `</div>`, but before the closure of the `body_block` template block.